 Note, throughout this series, I will not make any judgment calls on the best course of treatment.
 It is a very personal decision and every pet parent’s circumstances are different.
 Just because I chose the most expensive option does not mean that is the right option for everyone.

 (3) Monetary Decisions: The course of treatment is often directly tied to what the pet parent can afford.
 For those with low income, there sometimes are places that can help.
 Often these are not made known to pet parents by vets.
 Ask for information about financial assistance, and search the internet for resources.
 You might be able to find financial help.
 I plan to cover some of those resources in a later post.
-Update: Paws 4 a Cure is one such organization that I recently donated too.
+Update: Paws 4 a Cure is one such organization that I recently donated to, as is Magic Bullet Fund.

 Questions to Ask